 'In particular, an essential distinction should be drawn between the obligations of a State towards the international community as a whole, and those arising vis-à-vis another State [...]
 By their very nature, the former are the concern of all States.
-In view of the importance of the rights involved, all States can be held to have a legal interest in their protection; they are obligations erga omnes.'
-52
+In view of the importance of the rights involved, all States can be held to have a legal interest in their protection; they are obligations erga omnes.60

-The concepts of ius cogens and obligations erga omnes are often linked or related,53 especially considering that obligations erga omnes are integral, as highlighted by the expression 'as a whole' referred to 'the international community'.54 However, this equivalence is not immediately apparent and the expression 'obligation erga omnes' is more ambiguous than it seems.
+The concepts of ius cogens and obligations erga omnes are often linked or related,61 especially considering that obligations erga omnes are integral, as highlighted by the expression 'as a whole' referred to 'the international community'.62 However, this equivalence is not immediately apparent and the expression 'obligation erga omnes' is more ambiguous than it seems.

 From the linguistic perspective, in providing its definition of obligations erga omnes the ICJ employs the same terminology as the ILC in defining ius cogens in article 53 of the 1969 Vienna Convention on the Law of Treaties.
 However, notwithstanding the similarity between the two definitions, a fundamental difference exists.
 In article 53 of the Vienna Convention the expression 'international community of States as a whole' refers to the general consent on norms cogentes from the viewpoint of the act-sources; so the perspective is that of Hartian secondary norms.
 Instead, the ICJ opines that the expression 'international community as a whole' concerns the form of the obligation, as confirmed by the reference to the generalized reaction in case of infringement; so the perspective is that of Kelsenite primary and secondary norms.
-This transposition is reaffirmed by the 2001 ILC's Project on State Responsibility, which, at article 48 (Invocation of Responsibility by a State Other than an Injured State) of Part Three (The
+This transposition is reaffirmed by the 2001 ILC's Project on State Responsibility, which, in article 48 (Invocation of Responsibility by a State Other than an Injured State) of Part Three (The Implementation of the International Responsibility of a State - Chapter One - Invocation of the Responsibility of a State), provides that: